Subset Selection and Diagnostics

 3. Stepwise Selection

-These techniques add or remove (depending the technique) one variable at a time from your regression model to try and “improve” the model.
+These techniques add or remove (depending on the technique) one variable at a time from your regression model to try and “improve” the model.
 There are a variety of different selection criteria to use to add or remove variables from a logistic regression.
 Two common approaches are to use either p-values or one of the pair of AIC/BIC.

 Although p-values are falling out of popularity, it is primarily because people often use the 0.05 significance level without any regards to sample size.
 Although 0.05 is a good significance level for a sample size around 50, this level should be adjusted based on sample size.